kodadot/nft-gallery/CONTRIBUTING.md

 We are working primarily on two metrics.
 Issues have priorities by labels [p1-p5](https://github.com/kodadot/nft-gallery/labels), **p1 means urgent**, **p5 in research mode**.
 Then we have bounties for issues in the range of **$ - $$$$$**.

 If you are going to contribute, please select issues with the highest urgency (p1, p2) first.
 It makes a huge difference for users to fix high-priority issues.
-If there is no such issue, our **best advice is to choose issues reflecting your skillset and experience** if you are interested to be part of internal team and having continuous payroll from us.
+If there is no such issue, our **best advice is to choose issues reflecting your skillset and experience**.

 ### Open a pull request